Donald Sussman

-Selwyn Donald Sussman (born June 8, 1946) is an American asset manager and philanthropist who is the founder and chief investment officer of the Paloma Funds.
-Sussman has served on the boards of a number of civic, cultural, educational, and research institutions and is a major contributor to Democratic candidates and causes.
+Selwyn Donald Sussman (born June 8, 1946) is an American billionaire hedge fund manager who is the founder and chief investment officer of the Paloma Funds.
+Sussman has served on the boards of a large number of organizations and is considered a "heavy hitter" donor.

 Early life and education

 Sussman was born to a Jewish family in June 1946, the son of Beatrice (née Zimmerman) and William Sussman.
 His father was a real estate developer.
 He was raised in Miami, Florida and attended high school at Windsor Mountain School, a boarding school in Lenox, Massachusetts.
 He then attended Columbia College before continuing on to New York University, from which he earned B.S. and M.B.A. degrees.